Security at qub

 9.4 Mutation Testing

-A weekly job runs mutation testing against the security-critical pure modules (CBOR encoding, hashing, seal/unlock, pact validation).
+A weekly job runs mutation testing against the security-critical pure modules: hashing, canonical CBOR, seal, unlock, the wire-format newtypes, the protocol type validators, and the handle namespace.
 Mutation testing answers "does our test suite catch subtly wrong code?" — if a mutated implementation still passes all tests, we know we have a test-coverage gap and address it.

 9.5 Git Hooks